Contents

 Thames River Cruise

 While in the area, a Thames River Cruise is a great way to end the day.
 A 40-minute cruise from the London Eye pier will take you up and down the River Thames with great commentary.
-Get in early to get a seat on the upper deck, where you will see all the buildings along the Thames and learn about their history and bridges.
+Get in early to sit on the upper deck, where you will see all the buildings along the Thames and learn about their history and bridges.

-The commentary is great entertainment, as well as educational and audio commentary, is available for those who aren’t as comfortable with English (or the accents).
+The commentary is great entertainment and educational, and audio commentary is available for those who aren’t as comfortable with English (or the local accents).

-If you’re really lucky, you will see Tower Bridge up as I did.
+If you’re really lucky, you will see Tower Bridge drawbridge up as I did.

 Check the website for opening times on the day you wish to visit.

-If you want to visit the Thames Cruise, these are the following prices as of March 2024.
-You can book through their website with these online prices.
+If you want to visit the Thames Cruise, you can book through their website, which also has multi-attraction prices.

 Conclusion

-The Merlin London Big Adventure Pass is definitely the way to go if you want to save money in this city.
+The Merlin London Big Adventure Pass is definitely the way to go if you want to save money in this city or have limited time and still see a few attractions.

-For just one price, you see all these attractions and with all but one attraction further away, you can plan your time more efficiently by knowing what the attractions are to see and where to find them.
+For just one price, you can see all these attractions, and with all but one attraction further away, you can plan your time more efficiently by knowing what to see and where to find them.

-I hope this blog has inspired you to visit these attractions and see what is on offer in London using the Merlin London Big Adventure Pass.
+I hope this blog has inspired you to visit these attractions and explore London using the Merlin London Big Adventure Pass.

 Where I Stayed

-I stayed in four YHAs while spending time in London, YHA London St. Paul’s, YHA Central London and YHA London Oxford Street.
+While in London, I stayed in four YHAs: YHA London St. Paul’s, YHA Central London, and YHA London Oxford Street.

-All are near attractions which is why I moved around.
-YHA London St. Paul’s is convenient for St. Paul’s, Tower Bridge and the Tower of London, but for getting up early to get those dawn shots as it’s so close to the River Thames and the Millennium Bridge.
+All are near attractions, which is why I moved around.
+YHA London St. Paul’s is convenient for St. Paul’s, Tower Bridge, and the Tower of London, but it is also convenient for getting up early to get those dawn shots as it’s so close to the River Thames and the Millennium Bridge.

-YHA London Oxford Street and Central London are the best stays for attractions north and west of London like London Zoo, Madame Tussaud’s and Buckingham Palace.
+YHA London Oxford Street and Central London are the best places to stay for attractions north and west of London, such as London Zoo, Madame Tussaud’s, and Buckingham Palace.

 Facilities